 the Academic Staff, nor do they accrue time toward tenure by length

-G. Professor of the Practice
+F. Professor of the Practice

-This position is appropriate for exceptional practitioners in business and other professions to whom the University wishes to extend a title that conveys a closer tie and longer term commitment than that of Consulting Professor.
+This position is appropriate for exceptional practitioners in business and other professions to whom the University wishes to extend a title that conveys a closer tie and longer term commitment than that of Adjunct Professor.
 Appointments to this position will be relatively rare.
 Candidates for Professor of the Practice shall have terminal degrees in disciplines related to the school’s programs or equivalent professional experience and shall have achieved exceptional distinction as practitioners in such disciplines.
 If the candidate will have a primary assignment as an instructor, he or she also must have demonstrated evidence of effective teaching ability.

 Professors of the Practice are generally expected to devote a substantial portion of their professional life to the school.
 This title is not appropriate for individuals who may meet the qualifications but only teach a single course per year.
 Individuals appointed to this position may not hold academic positions to which they would be returning or positions in business or the professions which would continue full time during the Stanford appointment.
 An individual may be on leave from a position for the duration of the Stanford appointment.
 This title is not appropriate for individuals whose profession is or has been primarily academic.